 Yet, should you be using coupon or voucher code discount fields within your web form or eCommerce checkout?
 At Zuko, from our years of form analytics and checkout optimization, we know that isn’t always the wisest move for your website.

-The mere presence of a discount code or voucher can increase shopping cart abandonment rates (more on that later).
+The mere presence of a discount code or voucher in your form design can increase shopping cart abandonment rates (more on that later).
 Mention the word “discount” and you risk driving your customer (the one you fought so hard to win via numerous marketing tactics) back down the ‘digital high street’ to see what other discounts might be available.